Report: LI school-tax increase pegged at 2.5%

 The proposed tax-levy increase for Long Island's public school districts is 2.5 percent for 2019-20, according to an analysis released Wednesday by the state Association of School Business Officials.

-Statewide, districts are expected to increase property taxes by 2.6 percent, said the report, which is based on filings that all school systems were required to make to the state comptroller's office by March 1.
+Statewide, districts are expected to increase property taxes by 2.6 percent, said the report, which was based on estimates that all school systems were required to make to the state comptroller's office by March 1.

-The total proposed tax levy for the 124 systems across Nassau and Suffolk counties is more than $8.85 billion, up from approximately $8.6 billion in the current school year, according to the analysis.
+The total proposed tax levy for the 124 systems across Nassau and Suffolk counties is more than $8.85 billion, up from about $8.6 billion in the current school year, according to the analysis.

-Nearly all of the roughly 700 school districts statewide expect proposed spending plans to stay within their local tax cap.
+Nearly all of the roughly 700 school districts statewide expect proposed spending plans to stay within their local tax cap, the report said, with only 13 indicating they plan to ask voters to approve overrides.
 The vote on budgets and school board candidates is May 21.

+"These are tentative numbers and if the state fails to come through with sufficient state aid, you will see a change for the worst in school district budgets, with more districts proposing painful cuts that impact students," Michael J. Borges, the association's executive director, said in a statement.

+A month ago, Gov. Andrew M. Cuomo and Comptroller Thomas P. DiNapoli announced that state income-tax revenues were down $2.8 billion.
+Cuomo said the drop was forcing reconsideration of spending proposed in his 2019-20 executive budget on schools, health care and repairs to roads and bridges.

+Budget negotiations in Albany are underway, with the April 1 deadline looming.

-Later this month, Comptroller Thomas P. DiNapoli's office is expected to release comprehensive figures, by district, on estimated 2019-20 tax levies and which districts plan to attempt to pierce their tax cap.
-The projected levy figures, as always, are subject to revision depending upon the amount of state financial aid that districts receive when the legislature approves the state budget.
+In coming days, DiNapoli's office is expected to release comprehensive figures, by district, on estimated 2019-20 tax levies and which districts plan to attempt to pierce their tax cap.
+Those projected levy figures, as always, will be subject to revision depending upon the amount of state financial aid that districts receive when the legislature approves the state budget.

 A district's tax-cap limit can be higher, equal to or lower than the baseline cap, depending upon allowed exemptions such as voter-approved borrowing for construction projects.
 Proposed budgets that exceed a district's cap limit must win a supermajority vote of at least 60 percent, rather than a simple majority.